Khan/frankenserver/python/lib/docker/README.md

 can be specified with the `links` argument.
 They can either be specified as a dictionary mapping name to alias or as a list of `(name, alias)` tuples.

+`dns` and `volumes_from` are only available if they are used with version v1.10 of docker remote API.
+Otherwise they are ignored.

+`network_mode` is available since v1.11 and sets the Network mode for the container ('bridge': creates a new network stack for the container on the docker bridge, 'none': no networking for this container, 'container:[name|id]': reuses another container network stack), 'host': use the host network stack inside the container.

 ```python
 c.stop(container, timeout=10)